Advertisement

 Miscarriage or pregnancy complications

 A miscarriage, or a loss of pregnancy, can happen at any time, but usually occurs in the first trimester, sometimes before a person even realizes they’re pregnant.
-“When people who typically have regular, predictable periods miss a period or have less bleeding than normal, it can be a sign either of pregnancy or a miscarriage,” says Mina.
+“When people who typically have regular, predictable periods miss a period or have less bleeding than usual, it can be a sign either of pregnancy or a miscarriage,” says Mina.
 Other symptoms of a miscarriage might include lightheadedness, pain in the abdomen, brown discharge, or other irregular bleeding.

-medical consultation, doctor and patient consultation, womens health
+medical consultation, doctor and patient consultation

 8 / 8